 2. Important keywords like programmable, luminescence, illuminator, cache/caching device were not run by the examiner.
 We believe these were important keywords.
 This clearly shows that a lot of results didn’t even appear in the search performed by the Examiner.

 3. Also, timer related keywords like Interval/Duration/Period/Window were also not been run by the examiner.

 4. Only a non-final rejection was filed during the examination that too based on 35 USC 103.
 Our point is examination has not been thorough.

 5. Only US patents were cited during the prosecution, while in fact, numerous foreign patents and non-patent prior arts could be existing.
 We believe a lot of work was done in this area which could be in a language other than English.

 The Search Team at GreyB is of opinion that there are high chances of these patent getting invalidated if it spends some time researching on the patent.
-Also, a look at the file history is indicative of the high probability of locating a bang on prior art in patent literature as this is not one of the thoroughly examined patents.
+Also, a look at the file history is indicative of the high probability of locating a bang on prior art in the patent literature as this is not one of the thoroughly examined patents.

-Analysis Performed By: Nikhil Gupta, Manager, Search Team
+Analysis Performed by: Nikhil Gupta, Manager, Search Team

 P.S.
 We performed a similar analysis on the first patent of Hoverboard.
 You can download the free preliminary analysis report here: Preliminary Analysis Report – Hoverboard Patent (US8738278B2)